yurywallet/test_assignments/ipf_credit_scoring/README.md

 # Position
-- Hired as Data Scientist
+- Hired as Data Scientist in Credit risk

 # Task
 - Classification goals.
 The goal is to predict Bad clients (target=1) based on application information provided.
 The task is a binary classification problem.